tappyness1/pointnet/README.md

 ## What else needs to be done

 1. Set up the dataset and dataloader
-1. Set up the training, which could be better implemented admittedly.
+1. Set up the training.
 1. Set up validation, but only takes accuracy and loss.
 1. Results visualisation